Citrix Secure Web

 In Safari, open the website you want to save as a reading list (web archive file).

 In the Menu bar, go to Bookmarks > Add to Reading List.
 This task can take a few minutes.
 The archiving occurs in the background.

 Locate the archived reading list: In the Menu bar, go to View > Show Reading List Sidebar.

 - Turn off network connectivity to your Mac.

-Secure Web makes use of mobile data exchange technologies to create a dedicated VPN tunnel for users to access internal and external websites and all other websites - including sites with sensitive information - in an environment secured by your organization’s policies.
+Secure Web uses mobile data exchange technologies to create a dedicated VPN tunnel for users to access internal and external websites and all other websites.
+This includes sites with sensitive information, in an environment secured by your organization’s policies.

 The integration of Secure Web with Secure Mail and Citrix Files offers a seamless user experience within the secure Endpoint Management container.
 Here are some examples of integration features:

 - When users tap